mikolajdobrucki/ikonate/README.md

 Reference: [CSS Tricks: SVG `use` with External Reference](https://css-tricks.com/svg-use-with-external-reference-take-2/)

-If you successfully [run the build command](https://github.com/eucalyptuss/custom-icons/blob/master/README#Build) you will find the SVG sprite in `./custom-icons/sprite`.
+After running [the build command](https://github.com/eucalyptuss/custom-icons/blob/master/README#Build) successfully, you will find the SVG sprite in `./custom-icons/sprite`.

-If you'd like to learn more about different ways of using SVG in your project please take a look at the following articles:
+If you'd like to learn more about different ways of using SVG in your project, check out the following articles:
 * [A Practical Guide by svgontheweb.com](https://svgontheweb.com/#implementation)
 * [Using SVG Tutorial by CSS-Tricks](https://css-tricks.com/using-svg/)